 La Perla is a beautiful neighborhood in Old San Juan, established in the late 19th century.
-It is the historic district of Puerto Rico’s capital!
-Located near San Felipe Del Morro Castle and other famous attractions in the area, its beauty is something for residents of this socio-economically disadvantaged community to be proud of.
-La Perla is Spanish for “the Pearl”.
-Recently the houses of La Perla have been painted and there is a rainbow of hope in the humble neighborhood.
-Watch the video for a drone view of La Perla.
+It is also known as the historic district of Puerto Rico’s capital!
+You will find it in the vicinity of San Felipe Del Morro Castle among other amazing attractions in the area.
+La Perla is Spanish for “the Pearl” and you can even watch the video for a drone view of La Perla.

 Is La Perla safe to visit?

-A decade ago, La Perla neighborhood was not a place that visitors would typically go, but the area is growing and changing.
-That said, there’s a difference between taking a walking tour during the day and wandering around the streets alone at night.
-Using good judgment will help to ensure you have an enjoyable and safe experience.
+Years ago, La Perla neighborhood was not a safe place to visit, but the entire vibe of the place has changed so much.
+That said, I would still be cautious and respectful of this urban neighborhood.
+There’s a difference between visiting during the day and wandering around the streets alone in a place you are not familiar with at night time.
 If you are still weary of La Perla, visit during the daytime!

 9. Old San Juan Cemetery

-Old San Juan Cemetery is an iconic place to visit.
+Old San Juan Cemetery is another iconic place to visit.
 Its official name is Santa Maria Magdalena de Pazzis Cemetery.
-A lot of Puerto Rico’s biggest thinkers and most accomplished people are buried at this cemetery.
-The street then ends in front of El Morro Castle and the college, School of Plastic Arts of Puerto Rico.
+A lot of Puerto Rico’s most famous people are buried at this cemetery.
 To get a visual glimpse into Puerto Rico’s La Perla, you can explore these oceanside photos.

 8. El Morro Castle

-The Castillo San Felipe del Morro, or El Morro for short, was the second fort built on the islet of what is now Old San Juan and Puerta de Tierra.
-El Morro’s construction commenced in 1539 and finished in 1790; during those 250 years, El Morro went from a promontory mounted with a cannon to a six-level fortress designed to unnerve attackers approaching from the sea.
+The Castillo San Felipe del Morro, or El Morro for short, was the second fort built on the islet of what is now Old San Juan.

 El Morro is open seven days a week from 9:00 a.m. to 6:00 p.m.
 The entrance fee is $7 for adults, and children under 15 years of age have free admission.